Which directional term best describes a structure that is closer ... | Channels for Pearson+

 1

 Step 1: Understand the concept of directional terms in Anatomy.
 Directional terms are used to describe the location of one body structure in relation to another.
-These terms are essential for clear communication in anatomy.
+These terms are relative and depend on the reference point being used.

 Step 2: Define the term 'Superior.'
 In anatomical terminology, 'Superior' refers to a position closer to the head or above another structure.
 For example, the chest is superior to the abdomen.